Edoardo001/Matebook-13-Hackintosh/README.md

 * almost all exept thing listed in "bugs"

 **Bugs:**
-* Bluetooth and Wifi wont working
-* nb: wifi card is replaceble but bios need to be modified to get it working
+* Bluetooth and Wifi wont working (nb: wifi card is replaceble but whitelisted in bios, so we need a mod one to read a non intel wifi card)
 * Brightness setting shortcuts
-* Sometimes boot fail(work in progress)

 **What you need:**
 * Working mac(hackinosh or vmware virtual machine are good too)